How to Make Your Singing Sound Better on the Livestream

 And that’s our goal, right?
 To create an environment where people can engage and worship easily, without distraction.

 Do you put a filter on your Instagram pics?
-Sure… we all do.
+Sure… most of us do.
 And sometimes there’s #nofilterneeded, of course.
 In a worship service, most of us already use things like compression and reverb to help make live vocals sound better (because singing “dry” into a mic sounds terrible)… guitarists use pedals to do all sorts of fancy things to the sound of their instrument—all of these things are tools that help support the worship environment.

 Tuning is no different.